 This caused him to feel alone and uncomfortable around other people.
 It was as if he was putting on aires pretending to be interested in what people’s lives were about.
 Nothing held any real worth to him.
 He felt that the things that he experienced most strongly in his life were overpowering feelings like despair and guilt, not to mention the horror he felt when memories of his experience haunted him at night.

 How could he share what was most real to him with another?
-He thought he was doomed to being alone in the world as no one would ever want to know of the internal world in which he lived.
+He thought he was doomed to be alone in the world as no one would ever want to know of the internal world in which he lived.
 How could he share with someone else feelings that were so overwhelming to him and so negative, feelings for which he often couldn’t find words?

 All of this left him emotionally exhausted.
 Without anything good he could believe in, he couldn’t develop any meaningful goals for his life.
 Without a valued goal, he had no reason to be motivated.
 Without motivation, he could not develop new skills to create a sense of competence in life.
 His sense of worth as a man was devastated as a result.